The Brady Bunch in the White House: Plot

 Mike then needs to select a new Vice President, and he picks Carol.
 He asks Congress for permission to appoint her and initially, the Speaker of the House, Sal Astor, is skeptical of Carol's abilities but she wins Congress over with a song and dance number.
-Mike settles in nicely as president and pushes to make the country even greater without playing into petty politics.
+Mike settles in nicely as president and pushes to make the country even better without playing petty politics.
 Meanwhile, Veronica Dotwebb grumbles to Astor that he should be president and the two plot to overthrow Mike and Carol by ruining their image.
 Greg develops a crush on Veronica and she exploits him to divulge any useful information on his family.
-The Bradys are good and innocent but Veronica manages to spin their most innocent moments into huge scandals.
-She claims Mike is still involved with a woman from his past; Carol is accused of being a radical hippie when she protests the destruction of a park; Marcia is called promiscuous because she wrote about a fictional erotic encounter with Desi Arnaz Jr. in her diary; Greg accused of underage smoking because a cigarette container was found in his coat; Peter accused of bribery for getting a better grade after he compliments his teacher; Jan accused of cheating for getting a better grade on an essay; and Alice accused of drugging the food so the Bradys stay happy all the time.
+The Bradys are good and innocent but Veronica manages to spin their most innocuous moments into huge scandals.
+She claims Mike is still involved with a woman from his past; Carol is accused of being a radical hippie when she protested the destruction of a park; Marcia is called promiscuous because she wrote about a fictional erotic encounter with Desi Arnaz Jr. in her diary; Greg is accused of underage smoking because a cigarettes were found in his coat; Peter is accused of bribery for getting a better grade after he complimented his teacher; Jan is accused of cheating for getting a better grade on an essay; and Alice is accused of drugging the food so the Bradys stay happy all the time.
 Although this plan garners significant news coverage, it is not enough to impeach the Bradys.
 Veronica and Sal devise a second plan to trick Mike Brady into informing the public that a world-ending asteroid is about to hit Earth.
 They succeed by switching a report from NASA regarding data from a space probe with Peter's science project.